omussehl/React-for-JS-beginners-U/README.md

 - class won't work as a name in JSX but className does, but due to some bugs, className should be used

+## React Events

+Handling events with React elements is very similar to handling events on DOM elements.
+There are some syntactic differences:

+- React events are named using camelCase rather than lowercase
+- With JSX you pass a function as the event handler, rather than a string Event Handler: a function that should run whenever an event occurs

+Naming Convention:

+1. Begin with "on" or "handle"
+2. Name the DOM element
+3. Describe the expected action

+# This & Bind

+In most cases, the value of <b>"this"</b> is determined by how a function is called.
+It can't be set by assignment during execution, and it may be different each time the function is called.
+ES5 introduced the <b>bind</b> method to set the value of a function's "this" regardless of how it's called.
+Bind Creates a new function that will have "this" set to the first parameter passed to bind().

 ## Tips

 Stateless Function Components